kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

     You should see the `200` response code from the workload containing headers, one of them should be `"X-Forwarded-Client-Cert": ["xxx"]`

-### Prepare cluster with an egress Gateway
+### Prepare a Cluster with an Egress Gateway

-1. Switch your kubeconfig to another cluster:
+1. Export the `kubeconfig` file of another cluster:

     ```bash
     export KUBECONFIG={egress-cluster-config}